We are Nature. We are Spirit.

 -

-During the first lockdown on furlough, I was doing my second successful 'one year no beer' of trying to prove to myself I was not an alcoholic, a habit I had developed while caring for my Dad.
-I developed a morning routine of getting up at 5am.
-I was doing two hour meditations, re-reading tons of books with a new awareness, listening to binaural beats, positive affirmations, hugging trees, grounding, learning about essential oils, exploring Ayurveda and more!
-I began to feel a strong desire to share what I discovered so I created this website and then my playgroup followed, 'Wee Nature Spirits' (WNS).
+During the first lockdown on furlough, I developed a morning routine of getting up at 5am.
+I was doing two hour meditations, learning, affirming, hugging trees, grounding, learning about essential oils, exploring Ayurveda and more!
+I began to feel a strong desire to share what I discovered so I created this website in June 2020 and then my outdoor playgroup followed, 'Wee Nature Spirits' (WNS) in Dec 2020.

-Starting my playgroup (on two credit cards!) in Dec 2020 was a divine blessing.
+Starting my playgroup (on two credit cards!) was a divine blessing.
 I found acceptance and non-judgement with families who inspired me to become who a truly am; LOVE.

 Deepest Gratitude & Love,